 The plan provisions used in the actuarial valuation are described in Appendix 1 of the valuation report.
-Except as noted below, there have been no changes to the ongoing benefit provisions of the System since the prior valuation.
-The 2019 Legislature provided a one-time appropriation to the System in
+There have been no changes to the ongoing benefit provisions of the System since the prior valuation.

-August of 2019 to provide for a one time supplemental payment to retirees.
-The appropriation and resulting increased benefit payment have both been reflected fully in this valuation, meaning there are not residual liabilities or credits.
-In addition, the 2019 Legislature increased the member contribution rates to be paid into the System beginning in Fiscal Year 2022.
+The 2019 Legislature increased the member contribution rates to be paid into the System beginning in Fiscal Year 2022.
 The member rate will increase from the current 7.70% to 8.00% in Fiscal Year 2022 and increase again in Fiscal Year 2024 to 8.25% of pay, where it is expected to remain.